Skip navigation

 Course summary

-Children's Nurses deliver specialist are to children and families from birth to young adulthood.
-Become a Registered Nurse and practice in settings from intensive care units and family homes, to delivering care in global emergency situations.
-As a student nurse you will undertake practice placement in a variety of settings including the new Glasgow Children's Hospital, community nursing and school nursing.
-These experiences will be supported by theoretical nursing knowledge and practical experiences developed in GCU’s state-of-the-art inter-professional clinical simulation centre.
-A fully equipped simulated home and hospital environment, situated on campus, is used to provide opportunities for the development and practice of clinically focused skills in a safe, supported and highly effective learning environment.
-You will also have the opportunity to undertake international placements.
-In recent years our students have embarked on placements in Nepal, Sri Lanka, Sweden and Bangladesh.
-Upon graduation you will be eligible to register with the Nursing and Midwifery Council (NMC).
+Working as an integral part of the health care team, Children's Nurses deliver specialist nursing care to children and their families from birth to young adulthood.
+Children's Nurses practice in a wide range of settings ranging from intensive care units and family homes to delivering care in global emergency situations.
+Inter-professional learning with students from a range of health care professional courses will encourage your awareness of the roles and responsibilities of the wider multi-disciplinary team and foster team working skills.
+As a student nurse, you will undertake practice placement in a variety of settings including the new Glasgow Children's Hospital, community nursing and school nursing.
+These experiences will be supported by theoretical nursing knowledge and practical experiences developed in GCU's state-of-the-art inter-professional clinical simulation centre.
+You will have the opportunity to undertake international placements; in recent years our students have embarked on placements in Nepal, Sri Lanka, Sweden and Bangladesh. * Your career* A core feature of Children's Nursing is working in partnership with children and young people and their families with other health and social care professionals in order to deliver holistic, safe and effective family-centred care.
+On graduation, you will gain entry onto the Nursing and Midwifery Council Register as a Children's Nurse.

 Professional bodies